ShogoYK/stones/README.md

 <h1>Stones</h1>
 <br>
-A small site for tones (Only Major scale)
+A small site for tones (Major scale only in this one)
 <br>
 Quick and small project just for fun
 <br>